DisnakeDev/disnake/docs/api/ui.rst

 Bot UI Kit
 ==========

-This section documents everything related to Discord Bot UI Kit - a group of helper functions and classes that aid in making :ref:`component-based <disnake_components>` UIs.
+This section documents everything related to the Discord Bot UI Kit - a group of helper functions and classes that aid in making :ref:`component-based <disnake_components>` UIs.

 Classes
 -------